atextor/OGIT-wiki/OGIT-ontology-details.md

 |dcterms:description|Assigns a human-readable description to the element.
 It should describe the attribute succinctly so that a user can make a decision to re-use this attribute in another context or not.
 This uses the [Dublin Core](http://dublincore.org/) metadata vocabulary.|
 |ogit:validation-type, ogit:validation-parameter|Allow to define an optional attribute value validation.
 Possible validation-types are 'regex', 'xml' and 'generator'.
 Empty values will skip any further validation.|

+Note that although `rdfs:subProperty` is used to define an element to be an OGIT attribute, no further property inheritance is allowed.

 #### Entity definitions

 Defining an _entity_ in the OGIT ontology will require a Turtle fragment like this (the exact format can be found in